-- Winnie-the-Pooh: Pooh and Piglet try to catch the "Backson" by covering a Pit Trap with a picnic blanket and an empty honey pot.
+- Winnie the Pooh (2011): Pooh and Piglet try to catch the "Backson" by covering a Pit Trap with a picnic blanket and an empty honey pot.
 Later, after other shenanigans, Pooh sees a honey pot in the middle of the forest and goes for it.

 Piglet: [not surprised] Oh, Pooh.
 You went back for the honey, didn't you?
 But I told you it was empty.

 Pooh: Yes, and I believed you, Piglet.
 But my tummy had to see for himself.